Viewing and Downloading Slow Query Logs

 in the upper left corner of the page and choose Databases > Relational Database Service.

-- On the Instances page, click the DB instance name to go to the Overview page.
+- On the Instances page, click the target instance name.

 - In the navigation pane, click Logs.
 On the Slow Query Logs page, obtain the name of the slow query log file.